detranam/js-autoroller/README.md

 ## TODO

-- [ ] Humanity and empathy are 1:10, every 10 lost humanity is 1 lost empathy, they're tied together.
-71 humanity is still 8 empathy, 70 humanity is then 7 empathy
 - [x] Autoroll and print stats.
 - [x] Allow user input of data in order to calculate various statistics.
 - [ ] Create character object for a 'one shot expendable' character.
 This should lay most of the groundwork for creating a 'full' character object